scmmmh/polymatheia/docs/recipes/sru.rst

 ++++++++++++++++++++++++++

-The ``echo`` attribute of :class:`~polymatheia.data.reader.SRURecordReader` echoes the request parameters back to the client:
+The ``echo`` attribute of :class:`~polymatheia.data.reader.SRURecordReader` echoes the request parameters back to the client.
+It is available after starting the iteration:

 .. sourcecode:: python